 Cañada's 2007/08 achievements were dominated by responses to recommendation 2 (SLO development) and recommendation 4 (student service staffing planning).
-Consequently, during the past 12 months, Cañada was able to focus more extensively on recommendation 1, which directed the college to establish a fully integrated planning structure.
+Subsequently, during 2008/09 Cañada was able to focus more extensively on recommendation 1, which directed the college to establish a fully integrated planning structure.
 In the next three sections we provide a detailed description of Canada's responses to each ACCJC recommendation.